danielehc/katacoda-scenarios/vault-consul-tls/step3.md

 ### Consul CLI templates

-The TLS certificates in the previous section will be used to configure TLS enscryption for your Consul datacenter.
+The TLS certificates in the previous section will be used to configure TLS encryption for your Consul datacenter.
 If you need to use the Consul CLI on one of your agent nodes you should consider generating different certificates only for CLI operations.